supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 ## Create S3 bucket, use default permissions

-One bucket is for data & logs
+One bucket is for data & logs, name it whatever you like, remembering that s3 bucket names need to be globally unique.

 * `cnelson2-data`